tizriverwind/MediMemo/README.md

 Medimemo is an online platform designed for healthcare providers to optimize the management of electronic health records, appointment scheduling, and patient billing.
 This platform ensures secure storage of health records, facilitates effortless scheduling, and significantly reduces the time spent on billing tasks, enhancing overall efficiency in healthcare management.

+## Disclaimer

+All data in this project is fictitious and for educational and demonstration purposes only.
+It does not represent real healthcare records or individuals.
+Please use responsibly and ethically.

 ## Functionalities

 - Landing Page: